Deployment¶

 Communicating with the OIDC Server¶

 The STAC Auth Proxy needs to communicate with your OIDC provider for authentication.
-If your OIDC server is not directly available to the STAC Auth Proxy, use OIDC_DISCOVERY_INTERNAL_URL
+If your OIDC server is not directly available to the STAC Auth Proxy, use OIDC_DISCOVERY_INTERNAL_URL (the OIDC_DISCOVERY_URL will still be used for auth in the browser, such as the Swagger UI page).

 AWS Lambda¶

 For AWS Lambda deployments, we recommend using the Mangum handler with disabled lifespan events.
-Such a handler is available at stac_auth_proxy.lambda:handler
+Such a handler is available at stac_auth_proxy.lambda:handler.

 Tip

-, be sure to install the lambda
+If using stac_auth_proxy.lambda:handler, be sure to install the lambda optional dependencies:

 pip install stac_auth_proxy[lambda]